Laser Engraving Systems

 What are LASERS?

-LASER is an acronym for Light Amplification by Stimulated Emission of Radiation.
+“LASER” is an acronym for Light Amplification by Stimulated Emission of Radiation.
 The radiation in this case is a wavelength of light and that light is transferred into a coherent monochromatic beam of light energy.
 Think of the beam of light as one wavelength of light intensely bounced back and forth between a source and then shot out in either a continuous or pulsed wave.
 We isolate the wavelengths by shooting the beam of light through different mediums.

-These mediums produce common wavelengths 355nm (UV), 1064nm (Fiber), and 10,600 (CO2).
+These mediums produce common wavelengths, such as 355nm (UV), 1064nm (Fiber), and 10,600 (CO2).
 Different wavelengths are absorbed by different materials.
 Each laser has a laser source that allows light to pass through it amplifying the effect.
 The photons are then bombarded onto the surface of the product where they burn/etch the image.
 LASERS are considered permanent and are an excellent way to quickly apply an image that is counterfeit resistant.

 parts of a laser